paranim/pararules/README.md

 ## Avoiding infinite loops

 Imagine you want to move the player's position based on its current position.
-So instead of just using the total time, maybe we want to add the delta time to the player's latest `X` position.
-If you try this, you might hear your computer's fan get louder:
+So instead of just using the total time, maybe we want to add the delta time to the player's latest `X` position:

 ```nim
 rule movePlayer(Fact):